vojay-dev/vojay-dev.github.io/_posts/2024-03-14-starcraft-data-pipeline.md

 Just like in StarCraft, you have to choose the right units for the situation.
 You can create an army of Zealots but once your opponent attacks with a lot of Roaches, you should adjust your army composition and add Immortals and Void Rays to it.
 Same is true for your data wrangling scripts: by adding tools like DuckDB to your overall composition, your possibilities can cope with more challenges when processing data.

-The following example reads the StarCraft II ladder data we will populate with the Airflow DAG, uses SQL for aggregation, writes the result to a Pandas dataframe, adds some column using Pandas, puts the result back to an in-memory DuckDB table, performs further transformation to finally move back to a Pandas dataframe.
+The following example reads the StarCraft II ladder data we will populate with the Airflow DAG, uses SQL for aggregation, writes the result to a Pandas dataframe, adds some column using Pandas, puts the result back to an in-memory DuckDB table and performs further transformation to finally move back to a Pandas dataframe.

 {% highlight py %}
 import duckdb